vsrinivas/fuchsia/docs/development/workflows/fx.md

 `fx help <command>` provides the best introductory documentation for that command.
-Some commands also support/provide `fx <command> -h` or `fx <command> --help`, however this help is not available for all comamnds.
+Some commands also support/provide `fx <command> -h` or `fx <command> --help`, however this help is not available for all commands.
 This is unusual, but is a function of implementation details.
 Internally many `fx` commands just run other programs, most often those produced by the build, and flags are in many cases passed on unaltered to those programs.
 In